 To enter a position using this strategy, you only need to be aware of two things, which I have grouped.

-- To begin, use the 30-minute timeframe to determine the trend and market conditions.
+- First, use the 30-minute timeframe to determine the trend and market conditions.

 - If the price is rising, you should enter a buy position once it has breached the lower Bollinger band.

-- If the price is in a downward trend, you enter a sell position when the price breaks through the upper Bollinger band.
+- If the price is downward, you enter a sell position when the price breaks through the upper Bollinger band.

 Take-Profit & Stop-Loss Levels